mczhuge/NLSOM/README.md

 ### ✨ Introduction

 This project is the **technical extenstion** for original [NLSOM paper](): allowing you to build a specific NLSOM quickly.
-When you provide *a file* and *a target*, LLM automates all these processes for you:
+When you provide *the inputs (files or targets)*, LLM automates all these processes for you:

 - **🧰 Recommendation**: Autonomously select communities and agents to form a self-organized NLSOM for solving the target.
 - **🧠 Mindstorm**: Empower with the automated mindstorm.
 Multiple agents (models or APIs) can effortlessly collaborate to solve tasks together.